hoodiecrow/automata-as-tools/README.md

 ### Finite state machine

 This is a finite-state machine from a Wikipedia example.
-It accepts sequences of 1 and 0 symbols that contain an even number of 0s.
+It recognizes sequences of 1 and 0 symbols that contain an even number of 0s (`(00|1)*`).

 <a title="By Cepheus [Public domain], from Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:DFAexample.svg"><img width="256" alt="DFAexample" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9d/DFAexample.svg/256px-DFAexample.svg.png"></a>